-Paris climate deal: EU and China rebuff Trump - BBC News
+EU and China rebuff Trump on climate

 The increased co-operation between the EU and China comes as reports indicate a further cooling in the US towards the Paris accord.

 Several sources, quoted by US media, suggest that President Trump is set to pull out.
-The President himself tweeted enigmatically that he would announce his decision over the next few days.
+The president himself tweeted he would make his announcement at 15:00 (19:00 GMT) on Thursday.

 This comes after the President failed to find common ground with other global leaders at G7 summit in Taormina, Sicily.
 In the wake of that meeting, German Chancellor Angela Merkel vented her frustration with the US position.